Dukes have helped over 2,500 register since first hosting the event

 Scudder began his college coaching career at Plymouth State in 2009 where he was the wide receivers coach and special teams assistant.
 He began his coaching career as the co-special teams coordinator at Morgantown High School while he was attending West Virginia University.

 He completed his degree in public relations from WVU in 2009.

-Scudder, his wife Ashley and their one-year old son Owen live in Pittsburgh.
+Scudder, his wife Ashley and their son Owen reside in Pittsburgh.